History of Yemen: Sulayhid Dynasty

 The Sulayhid dynasty was founded in the northern highlands around 1040.
 At the time, Yemen was ruled by different local dynasties.

 In 1060, Ali ibn Mohammed Al-Sulayhi conquered Zabid and killed its ruler Al-Najah, founder of the Najahid dynasty, whose sons were forced to flee to Dahlak.
 Hadramawt fell into Sulayhid hands after their capture of Aden in 1062.
 By 1063, Ali had subjugated Greater Yemen.
 He then marched toward Hejaz and occupied Makkah.
 Ali was married to Asma bint Shihab, who governed Yemen with her husband.
 The Khutba during Friday prayers was proclaimed in her husband's and her name.
 No other Arab woman had this honor since the advent of Islam.

 Ali al-Sulayhi was killed by Najah's sons on his way to Mecca in 1084.
 His son Ahmad al-Mukarram led an army to Zabid and killed 8,000 of its inhabitants.
 He later installed the Zurayids to govern Aden.
 Ahmad al-Mukarram, who had been afflicted with facial paralysis resulting from war injuries, retired in 1087 and handed over power to his wife Arwa al-Sulayhi.
-Queen Arwa moved the seat of the Sulayhid dynasty from Sana'a to Jibla, a small town in central Yemen near Ibb.
+Queen Arwa moved the seat of the Sulayhid dynasty from Sanaa to Jibla, a small town in central Yemen near Ibb.
 Jibla was strategically near the Sulayhid dynasty source of wealth, the agricultural central highlands.
 It was also within easy reach of the southern portion of the country, especially Aden.
 She sent Ismaili missionaries to India where a significant Ismaili community was formed that exists to this day.
 Queen Arwa continued to rule securely until her death in 1138.